 History Day rules are determined by the National History Day office, ensuring that each state follows the same guidelines.
+The Contest Rule Book is available in English and Spanish, however, all entries entered for History Day competition must be in English.
 If you have a rules question, please contact Sarah Aschbrenner.

 History Day exhibits are presented as mini-museum exhibits.
 Students use images, artifacts, graphics, and their own writing to deliver information to the judges.
 Exhibits are limited to 500 student-composed words, but there is no limit on quotes from other sources.
 For example, if they use an excerpt from the Declaration of Independence, those words don't count towards the limit.
 There are also size limits for the exhibit boards.
 Projects may be no taller than 6 feet, no wider than 40 inches, and no deeper than 30 inches.